jessepav/lacygoill-wiki-backup/vim/debug.md

     :prof! file */foo.vim
          ^

+TODO: To get as much info as possible, you might also need to temporarily remove an anti-reinclusion guard.
+Make further tests and better document this pitfall.
+Do we need `:Runtime` from `vim-scriptease`?

 ###
 ### From Vim, which commands should I execute to profile a script named `search.vim` in the rtp?